open-atmos/AC-1D/README.rst

 Authors
 -------

-Code was written by Ann Fridlind (NASA GISS).
+Code was written by Ann Fridlind (NASA GISS) and Israel Silber (PSU).

 References
 ----------